cassiobotaro/django-playground/README.md

 # django-playground

-A place to play and have fun
+🛝 A place to play and have fun.

 ## Requirements